 It can be very simple.
 For example, we are really feeling very uncomfortable.
 If we analyze and notice what’s going on, it might be the physical sensation of our clothing being too tight.
 Then, we know that we need to buy larger size clothing.
 The solution could be a simple one, or it could be more complex and deeper than just needing to have larger sized pants.

 The Spectrum of Experience

-You talked about, for example, some range of possibility of experience within the human realm between pleasure and pain and between happiness and unhappiness.
-Is that range the same one for every single individual human being?
-Or, among different human beings, that range is changeable?
+You talked about the range of possibility of experience within the human realm between pleasure and pain and between happiness and unhappiness.
+Is that range different among different human beings, and is it changeable?

-Now those of you who might be familiar with my work, I differentiate Dharma-Lite from “The Real Thing” Dharma.
-Like Coca-Cola Light from “The Real Thing” Coca-Cola.
-So the Dharma-Lite version of the six realms is that they’re all psychological states that human beings can experience; they’re sort of metaphoric.
-As long as we identify that as Dharma-Lite and don’t confuse that with The Real Thing Dharma, okay.
-But that really is not The Real Thing Dharma.
-There are certainly some humans that experience more intense suffering and unhappiness than others, true.
-But in Buddhism when we speak about the six realms of being, we’re talking about different rebirth states that we can have and that others are in – so that we will develop compassion for them – which is way beyond the limitations that we can experience with the human limited apparatus.
+If you are familiar with my work, I differentiate Dharma-Lite from “The Real Thing” Dharma in the same way as Coca-Cola-Lite is different from “The Real Thing” Coca-Cola.
+The Dharma-Lite version of the six realms is that they’re all psychological states that human beings can experience; they’re sort of metaphoric.
+That’s fine; but that really is not “The Real Thing” Dharma.
+There certainly are some humans that experience more intense suffering and unhappiness than others.
+But in Buddhism, when we speak about the six realms of being, we’re talking about different rebirth states beyond the experiential limitations of the human limited apparatus.

 Pleasure and Pain, and Happiness and Unhappiness